Multiple Shooting

 should have a large positive value to add high penalties in case the solver predicts discontinuous values.

-The following is a working demo, using Multiple Shooting
+The following is a working demo, using Multiple Shooting:

 using DiffEqFlux: group_ranges